 Dose-response modelling

 The 2008 WHO reference strains (n=8) were exposed to ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G for a time course from 0 to 15 hours (Figure S1).
 After six hours, the difference between dead and viable gonococcal cells was sufficiently pronounced to fit dose-response curves to the data.
 For this endpoint of six hours, the coefficient of variation was calculated for the EC50 of three independent experiments.
 The coefficient of variation (CV) ranged from 1.7% to 100%, the intra-assay CV was 28% (n=64) (Figure S2).
-Dose-response curves were gradually shifted towards higher concentrations, indicating increased potency of the antimicrobials in the intermediary resistant and resistant strains compared to susceptible strains (Figure 1).
+Dose-response curves were gradually shifted towards higher concentrations, indicating increased potency of the antimicrobials in the intermediate resistant and resistant strains compared to susceptible strains (Figure 1).
 There was a clear separation of susceptible and resistant strains for ciprofloxacin and spectinomycin.
-For the β-lactams ceftriaxone, cefixime and penicillin G the Hill coefficients (slopes) were more heterogeneous than for the other samples.
+For the β-lactam antimicrobials ceftriaxone, cefixime and penicillin G the Hill coefficients (slopes) were more heterogeneous than for the other samples.
 The mean of this parameter gradually increased from ceftriaxone (1.8 ± 1.7) to cefixime (2 ± 1.9), tetracycline (2.1 ± 0.87), penicillin G (2.4 ± 1.6), azithromycin (2.6 ± 1.5), ciprofloxacin (2.7 ± 1.2), spectinomycin (2.9 ± 1.7) and was highest for gentamicin (3.3 ± 1.3).
 A pairwise t-test showed that the differences between the antimicrobials were significant (p-value < 0.005) when the distance between the means was larger than 0.5 (Figure S3A).
-Furthermore, hierarchical clustering shows a high similarity of the hill coefficient for the -lactams ceftriaxone, cefixime and penicillin G compared to the other antimicrobials (Figure S3B).
+Furthermore, hierarchical clustering showed a high similarity of the Hill coefficient for the -lactam antimicrobials ceftriaxone, cefixime and penicillin G compared to the other antimicrobials (Figure S3B).

-The correlation between the Etest MICs and EC50 values for all antimicrobials was 0.87 (Figure 2A).
+For the training data (84 strains), the pearson’s correlation between the Etest MICs and EC50 values for all antimicrobials was 0.87 (Figure 2A).
 Compared to the Etest values, the EC50 values were systematically lower with a median deviation of -1.68 doubling dilutions (Figure 2B).
 The regression parameter α (α=1.10;sdα=0.048) and β (β=1.00;sdβ=0.016) of the linear log-log regression were used to predict the 840 MICs of training and validation data.
 The deviation of the predicted MIC from Etest followed a normal distribution with a median of -0.004, 95% of the deviations ranged between -2.28 and 4.00.
-Outliers can be attributed to the β-lactams penicillin G (overestimation in beta lactamase producing strains), cefixime and ceftriaxone (potentially biphasic or triphasic curves with large confidence intervals).
-One example for a biphasic curve was studied in detail (Figure S3)47.
-The 75% percent quartiles for the deviations were larger for azithromycin, cefixime and ceftriaxone compared to ciprofloxacin, penicillin G, spectinomycin and tetracycline (Figure 2C).
+Outliers can be attributed to the β-lactam antimicrobials penicillin G (overestimation in -lactamase producing strains), cefixime and ceftriaxone (potentially biphasic or triphasic curves with large confidence intervals).
+One example of a biphasic curve was studied in detail (Figure S4).48 The 75% percent quartiles for the deviations were larger for azithromycin, cefixime and ceftriaxone compared to ciprofloxacin, penicillin G, spectinomycin and tetracycline (Figure 2C).
 The essential agreement between the Etest MICs and the predicted MICs was 47% for all antimicrobials, being lowest for cefixime (29%) and highest for penicillin G (61%).

 Categorical agreement